 You shouldn’t be that precise with all the variables that non-pressurized portafilters are highly sensitive to.

-You will get consistent results with the coffee, even if the level of tamping, the coffee grind, and the dose differ in each brew.
+You will get consistent results with the coffee, even if the level of tamping, the coffee grind, and the dose differ between each brew.

 Overall you won’t have to spend as much money and you will get an easier cup of coffee.